 Building your email list is a critical step in becoming a profitable blogger.

-I see far too many people either overlooking it all together, or missing out on early opportunities to get their list started.
+I see far too many people either overlooking it altogether or missing out on early opportunities to get their list started.
 Don’t be one of those people (I was)!

 If you want to use automations and sequences in your email marketing, consider upgrading to the Pro plan (this is what I currently use).
 But it’s not necessary at this early stage.

 Once you’ve got a free account set up, create a simple email capture form using one of

 Include this form at the bottom of all your blog posts, inviting your readers to sign up for a newsletter (you can create the newsletter later – the main goal is to get a few people on your list).

 If you have a sidebar on your blog, you can also include the form there as a widget.

 Caveat: A newsletter isn’t the most compelling prospect, so you might only get one or two signups to start with.
 But that’s better than nothing.

 If you want to take your email marketing to the next level, consider creating a free lead magnet and hosting it via